 (Looking at that photo now, I can clearly conclude where we should have went.
 But at that time, the signage was confusing.)

-getting lost in kyoto lost in translation
+lost in translation

 We saw someone riding a bike.
 I told Wena to ask for directions.
 Cycling, cycling.
 The man passed in front of us but for some reason, my friend turned into a stone.
 I asked her why she didn’t call the man’s attention and she said she couldn’t bring herself to.
 She was shy as a bee.
 Okay.
 Here comes another man, ask him Weng.
 Walking, walking.
 The man walked past us and again.
 My friend didn’t utter a single word.
 I’m at my wits end already.
 I didn’t have any clue what I’d have to do to encourage my friend to ask for directions.
 I refused to ask too because 1) I want my friend to overcome her fear of talking to ‘strangers’, 2) those Japanese might not understand me and 3) a bug bit my tongue.
 LOL.
 Majority of the Japanese doesn’t know how to speak English and since we’re far from the city center, the chances of bumping into someone who knows how to speak English was super slim.

-bridge in kyoto cross the bridge?
+cross the bridge?

 We’ve been standing on that corner for quite a while trying to figure out what to do.
 We aimlessly searched for signs if we were to cross the bridge or if we should continue walking the road to our right.
 Decisions had to be made since time was getting wasted.

-kyoto road or make a right turn for this road?
+or make a right turn for this road?

 Finally, we decided we should cross the bridge.
 Anyway, the bridge is not that long and far.
 We could simply turn back if we took the wrong path.